tabler:menu-2

 How much credit card debt does the average Arkansas resident have?

-The average Arkansas resident carries approximately $5,200 in credit card debt.
+The average Arkansas resident carries approximately $5,667 in credit card debt per consumer, according to TransUnion data — about 14% below the national average of $6,580.
 While below the national average, Arkansas's low median income makes this debt burden relatively significant.

 Can creditors garnish my wages in Arkansas?